oyin-bo/three-g/docs/1-undebug.md

 ### A. `particle-system/index.js`
 - Where: near the top of the exported factory function (constructor / options parsing).
-- What: add validation that `options.particles` and `options.particles.positions` exist; compute `particleCount` from the positions array and pass `particleData` through to `ParticleSystem`.
+- What: add validation that CPU-mode supplies `options.particles` (an array) or texture-mode supplies valid `options.textures`; compute internal particle count from `options.particles.length` or from texture size and pass particle data through to `ParticleSystem`.

 ### B. `particle-system/particle-system.js`
 - Where: constructor and initialization sequence (top of class and `init()` call site).